Berber traditional religion: Tafukt & Ayyur

-The cult of Amon
+The cult of Amon and rams

+Also called African Saturn and Baal Hammon.
 Since antiquity, the ancient Libyans (Berbers inhabiting ancient Libya) worshipped the god Amon, who was also worshipped by the Ancient Egyptians.
 According to Herodotus and Pausanias, the cult had Berber origin and later spread to Egypt and then Greece, probably via the Greek colony of Cyrene.
-In the Siwa Oasis, located Western Egypt, there remained a solitary oracle of Amon near the Libyan Desert.
+In the Siwa Oasis, located in Western Egypt, there remained a solitary oracle of Amon near the Libyan Desert.

-Amon's wife Ament is also believed to have originated from Libya.
-She is the Egyptian mythology goddess of the underworld.
+Amon's wife Amunet is also believed to have originated from Libya.
+She is the Egyptian mythological goddess of the underworld.
 Amentet (meaning the "Land of the Setting Sun" or "The West") is where the dead wait for Ra to arrive.

-In Berber beliefs, the sheep was a sacred animal to Amon.
-In the discussion of Athanase of Alexandria against the Gentiles, it is said that for the Libyan populations (Berbers), the god Amon is often named Amen and was venerated as a divinity.
-Iarbas, a mythological king of Numidia who sold Dido the land on which she founded Carthage, was also considered a son of Amon.
+In Berber beliefs, the sheep was a sacred animal to Amun.
+In the discussion of Athanase of Alexandria against the Gentiles, it is said that for the Libyan populations (Berbers), the god Amun is often named Amen and was venerated as a divinity.
+Iarbas, a mythological king of Numidia who sold Dido the land on which she founded Carthage, was also considered a son of Amun.
+Another famous son of Ammon is the Berber god of war Gurzil.

+In Algeria, When a sheep gave birth to a female, this fruit of her womb belonged to the master of the flock; when she gave birth to a male, he was reserved for the gods; but, if she gave two twins at the same time, one female and the other male, it was said: "The latter has redeemed her brother," and the lamb was not slain, and the mother was called ousila.

 Diodorus Siculus mentions Ammon as the king of Libya who married Rhea (daughter of Uranus and sister of the Titans).
 According to him he fell in love with a "maiden of unusual beauty": Amaltheia with whom he fathered Dionysus.
 According to other stories, Dionysus was the son of Zeus.
 The Egyptian version of Amun was often identified by the Greeks to be Zeus.